Marques Harris

-Marques Harris (born September 20, 1981) is a former American football linebacker.
-He was signed by the Chargers an undrafted free agent in 2005.
-He played college football at Southern Utah.
+Marques Harris (born September 20, 1981) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Southern Utah Thunderbirds and was signed by the San Diego Chargers an undrafted free agent in 2005.

-Harris has also played for the San Francisco 49ers.
+Harris also played for the San Francisco 49ers.

-Early years
+Early life

 Harris played high school football at Grand Junction High School in Grand Junction, Colorado.
 During his senior year, he was named all-state by Denver Post and Rocky Mountain News.
 He also was a star wrestler, winning a state title in the 189-pound weight class as a senior.

 He also played baseball as a catcher and outfielder.

 College career

-Harris played college football at Colorado and Southern Utah University.
+Harris played college football at the University of Colorado at Boulder and Southern Utah University.
 He played at Colorado from 2000–2003, totaling 133 tackles, 10 sacks and two interceptions.
-Before his senior year he transferred to Southern Utah where he earned third-team All-America by Sports Network and first-team All-Great West Football Conference after recording 68 tackles and 11 sacks.
+Before his senior year, he transferred to Southern Utah where he earned third-team All-America by Sports Network and first-team All-Great West Football Conference after recording 68 tackles and 11 sacks.

 Professional career

-First stint with Chargers
+San Diego Chargers (first stint)

-After not getting drafted in the 2005 NFL Draft, Harris signed as an undrafted free agent with the San Diego Chargers.
+After not getting drafted in the 2005 NFL draft, Harris signed as an undrafted free agent with the San Diego Chargers.
 He spent most of his career with the Chargers on special teams and as a pass rushing specialist.
 He is also known for doing a backflip after getting a sack.